-In an unprecedented move, as per Lord Varys's suggestion, Barristan is dismissed from the Kingsguard and the small council by the new king, Joffrey I Baratheon, on grounds of old age, the implied accusation being that he did not keep King Robert safe.
-The Lannisters' motivations, however, are to allow Joffrey to give a white cloak to his "dog," Sandor Clegane, and to allow Cersei Lannister to place her brother Jaime as the new Lord Commander with a seat on the small council.
-Outraged by his removal, Ser Barristan throws down his sword and leaves the throne room.
-After Selmy leaves the room the king orders him seized and questioned for a perceived threat uttered in the heat of his dismissal.
-Selmy enters the White Sword Tower to edit his White Book entry, dutifully recording his own dismissal.
-Upon leaving the Red Keep, Janos Slynt orders his men to seize Barristan.
-Though he does not have his sword, Selmy kills the gold cloaks sent after him and flees the castle.
+In an unprecedented move, as per Lord Varys's suggestion, Barristan is dismissed from the Kingsguard and the small council on grounds of old age, the implied accusation being that he did not keep King Robert safe.
+The Lannisters' motivations, however, are to allow Joffrey to give a white cloak to his "dog," Sandor Clegane, and to allow Queen Cersei Lannister to place her brother Jaime as the new Lord Commander with a seat on the small council.
+Outraged by his removal, Barristan throws down his sword and leaves the throne room.

-While his kin at Harvest Hall would have welcomed Barristan back home without a doubt, Barristan did not want to inflict Joffrey's displeasure on them.
-Instead, once outside of the city, Barristan sells his horse and disguises himself as a commoner, cloaked in his old age.
-He returns to King's Landing along with the stream of smallfolk fleeing the war, pretending to be fleeing from the war himself.
-Having grown a long white beard, he is present in the crowd when Lord Eddard Stark is executed before the Great Sept of Baelor.
-Following Eddard's death, Barristan goes to the sept to pray for Eddard's soul and thank the gods that he himself had only been dismissed.
+While his kin at Harvest Hall would welcome Barristan back home, Barristan does not want to inflict Joffrey's displeasure on them.
+Instead, once outside of King's landing, Barristan sells his horse and disguises himself as a commoner, cloaked in his old age.
+He returns to the city in a stream of smallfolk, pretending to be fleeing from the war.
+Having grown a long white beard, Barristan is present in the crowd when Eddard Stark is executed before the Great Sept of Baelor.
+Following Lord Stark's death, Barristan goes to the sept to pray for Eddard's soul and thank the gods that he himself had only been dismissed.
 Reevaluating his years of service in Robert's Kingsguard, he admits that Robert had been a good knight, but a poor king.
 Barristan decides that he must find his true king and die in his service.

 Lord Tywin Lannister considers Barristan's dismissal a folly.
 While Barristan is old, he still commands enough respect to make him a threat in case he chooses to back Stannis Baratheon or Robb Stark, and he cites it as one reason why he sends his son Tyrion as acting Hand to King's Landing to keep Joffrey better in check than Queen Cersei is capable of.